csmith1188/chessbar/random ideas.md

 - Game modes?

-### UPGRADES
+## UPGRADES or SPECIALS

-## maybe every piece have abiliy
+### maybe every piece have abiliy
--pawn move 2 every turn or advance together in a line -queen can pull (rizz(control) a piece)
+- pawn move 2 every turn or advance together in a line
+- queen can pull (rizz(control) a piece)
--knight can double move or move twice as big (bigger l shape or move twice) -bishop can backstab or magic or tp idk
+- knight can double move or move twice as big (bigger l shape or move twice)
+- bishop can backstab or magic or tp idk
--rook can move though or block or 1 turn invinclbe -king can teleport 1 time
+- rook can move though or block or 1 turn invinclbe
+- king can teleport 1 time

+### FPS guns CHESS

+- pawns get pistol attack in 2 spaces ahead
+- knight get lance to foward move pierce maybe
+- bishop gets magic or som siht
+-